 I have a problem.
 It’s something more common than most people are willing to admit, but there’s nothing I can really do about it.
 These are the cards I’ve been dealt and I can either be embarrassed by this shortcoming or learn to use what I’ve been given to the best of my abilities.
 I have a tiny shop.
 There I’ve said it.
+I’m got a small workshop.
 Sure, I can set up my camera at funny angles to make it look bigger, but the truth is obvious and I’m not going to let it hold me back.
 Of course I have large shop envy.
 I can only imagine how empowering a shop the size of a two car garage could be, but having a small shop allows me to be more creative and find a better way to satisfy my customers.

-All jokes aside, running a woodshop in a space that’s roughly 160 square feet without tools in it is challenging, start stocking up your shop and it gets downright difficult.
+All jokes aside, running a small workshop in a space that’s roughly 160 square feet without tools in it is challenging, start stocking up your shop and it gets downright difficult.
 Everything needs to be portable or space saving and it darn well better not eat up a ridiculous amount of floor space.
 That’s prime real estate at Lazy Guy DIY headquarters.
 One of those essential tools in my shop is the miter saw, specifically a Compound Sliding Miter Saw.
 I get asked all the time by people if it’s worth the extra money to upgrade to a slider and my answer is always and very enthusiastically yes.
 But that extra investment generally comes with a hidden cost.

 The struggle is real and my friends at Bosch tools realized this.
 So they set me up with one of their flagship power tools with the 15 amp Corded, 12” Dual-Bevel Glide Miter Saw (*affiliate link).
 No that’s not a typo, that’s a “Glide” Miter Saw, not a slider… and it moves like it should be part of the superior tech on a Transformer robot.
 More importantly, if you have a dimensionally challenged (or tiny) shop like mine, it’s your new best friend.

 A standard sliding miter saw is flawed when it comes to space saving design because it’s based on a traditional chop saw that someone attached sliding pistons onto the back of.
 It’s not the designers’ fault, but there’s something unsettling about having the pistons expand towards the user as they make wider cuts, so why not push them out of the back?
 Much like a Toyota Prius and its hybrid technology, the novelty of that key function takes priority over other important things (like how ugly a Prius is) or you know, losing the ability to place your saw anywhere near a wall.
 Bosch went full anarchist, rebelled against the system and shifted the paradigm when they made this saw.
 I wouldn’t say this saw is designed from the wall to the user (because the sawing is where the design should start), but it sure feels like it was a high priority.

 So with its back physically (not figuratively) against the wall how much space am I actually saving?
 I have two other brands of Sliding Miter Saws in the 10” variety that when the pistons are pushed all the way back to a standard cutting position there is a full 21″- 24″ inches from the wall to the front of the fence that is dead space behind the cutting zone.
 The Bosch Glide Miter only takes up 13″.
 From the wall to the miter adjustment knob on the front of the standard sliding miter saws it’s 38-41” from nose to tail.
 On the Bosch, that measurement is only 32”.

 Alright alright, I know I know.
 I’ve been gushing over the space saving abilities of this saw and not telling you about what’s ultimately the most important factor… How does it cut?
 Like butter.
 The glide motion is the smoothest and one of the most seamless actions I’ve ever experienced with a power tool.
 It almost feels organic because of the fluidity in the motion.
 That means nothing though if the machine lacks the power to cut through your material.
 Pull the trigger and put your fears to rest.
 It jumps off the line like a 10,000 horsepower drag racer.

 How about dust collection?
 It’s also one of the best I’ve experienced whether you’re using the included bag or hooking it up to a vacuum DC system.
 While we have yet to enter the age of zero sawdust particles per cut (or ZSPPC) this is one of the better set ups available.
 Oh, and back to fawning over the design, on traditional miter saws, the dust exits a port on the back of the saw, which means you have to set up even farther away from the wall if you have the bag on or connect a hose.
 The Bosch has an adjustable port on the side that just piles on to the space saving ideas.

 So is it all sunshine and butterflies with the Bosch Glide Miter?
 Pretty close.
 This is easily one of best tools I’ve ever used and it delivers on one of the cleanest cuts out there.
 There are a few attributes my other saws hit that this one misses the mark on.
 For starters, there’s no work light or laser line when you line up your cut.
 I guess I didn’t realize how accustomed I’ve grown to that feature even though it’s only something that’s been around the last few years.
 That’s not a deal breaker and Bosch actually has an after-market laser guide (*affiliate link) that easily installs for only $40.

 The Bosch 15 amp Corded, 12” Dual-Bevel Glide Miter Saw (*affiliate link) is available now at the Home Depot and qualifies for FREE DELIVERY!